 More importantly, getting back to their original task (giving real-time support) becomes one of the biggest challenges for operators.

 5. Witnessing a Drop in Customer Satisfaction

-One of the biggest nightmares a chat operator can come across is to see a drop in customer satisfaction rate or getting ‘a not-so-good’ review once a chat comes to an end.
+One of the biggest nightmares a chat operator can come across is to see a drop in customer satisfaction rate or get ‘a not-so-good’ review once a chat comes to an end.

 This can lower their morale and impact their productivity.
-Both dissatisfied customers and unproductive operators due to negative reviews is not something your business can take on at the same time.
+Your business cannot take on both dissatisfied customers and unproductive operators at the same time.

 Well, a drop in customer satisfaction could be the outcome of all the challenges a chat operator faces when managing multiple customers.
 But that doesn’t mean there aren’t any solutions to the challenges faced by operators.